nicklockwood/FastCoding/README.md

         }
     }

 Note that the baz inside bar contains an alias to the baz inside foo.
-When saved as a FastCoder file and the loaded again, these will atually be the same object.
-It doesn't matter whether bar.baz aliases foo.baz or vice-versa; FastCoder aliasing supports forward references, and even circuluar references (where an object contains an alias to itself).
-The alias syntax works like a keypath, although unlike rgualr keypaths you can using numbers to represent array indices.
+When saved as a FastCoder file and the loaded again, these will actually be the same object.
+It doesn't matter whether bar.baz aliases foo.baz or vice-versa; FastCoder aliasing supports forward references, and even circular references (where an object contains an alias to itself).
+The alias syntax works like a keypath, although unlike regular keypaths you can using numbers to represent array indices.
 For example, in the following code, foo points to the second object in the bar array ("Cruel"):

     {
         "foo": { "$alias": "bar.1" },